opendocsg/slw-judgments-backfill/2010_SGHC_259/report.md

 **_The sentencing benchmark_**

 9       The well-established sentencing benchmark is _nine months’ imprisonment with caning as a starting point_ for molest or outrage of modesty under s 354 of the Penal Code where “a victim’s private parts or sexual organs [were] intruded” ( _Chandresh Patel v Public Prosecutor_ [1995] 1 CLAS News 323; MA 357/1993 (“ _Chandresh Patel_ ”), per Yong Pung How CJ).
 The DJ specifically referred to this sentencing benchmark at [7] of his _GD_.
-Since _Chandresh Patel_ , the nine months’ imprisonment plus caning benchmark has consistently been considered by the courts to be the _correct benchmark_ for s 354 offences over the past 15 years: referred to recently in _PP v Heng Swee Weng_ where a taxidriver who pleaded guilty to hugging his 15-year old passenger was sentenced to eight weeks’ imprisonment; also _Yu Eng Chin v Public Prosecutor_ [2009] SGHC 57 where Choo J referred to the benchmark in _Chandresh Patel_ and did not find the sentences of 12 months and 18 months manifestly excessive.
+Since _Chandresh Patel_ , the nine months’ imprisonment plus caning benchmark has consistently been considered by the courts to be the _correct benchmark_ for s 354 offences over the past 15 years: referred to recently in _PP v Heng Swee Weng_ where a taxidriver who pleaded guilty to hugging his 15-year old passenger was sentenced to eight weeks’ imprisonment; also _Yu Eng Chin v Public Prosecutor_ <span class="citation">[2009] SGHC 57</span> where Choo J referred to the benchmark in _Chandresh Patel_ and did not find the sentences of 12 months and 18 months manifestly excessive.

-10     A helpful survey of the sentencing precedents for a conviction under s 354 of the Penal Code can be found in the decision of _Public Prosecutor v Ho Ah Hoo Steven_ [2007] SGDC 162 wherein it affirms the general benchmark set by _Chandresh Patel_ (at [86]):
+10     A helpful survey of the sentencing precedents for a conviction under s 354 of the Penal Code can be found in the decision of _Public Prosecutor v Ho Ah Hoo Steven_ <span class="citation">[2007] SGDC 162</span> wherein it affirms the general benchmark set by _Chandresh Patel_ (at [86]):

  A survey of the sentencing precedents reveals that where the molest involves an interference with the victim’s breasts and moderate force was used, sentences of between 6 to 12 months’ jail have been imposed: